askonomm/ruuter/README.md

 # Ruuter

-A tiny HTTP router that operates with a simple data structure where each route is a map inside a vector.
+A tiny, zero dependency HTTP router for Clojure(Script) that operates with a simple data structure where each route is a map inside a vector.
 Yup, that's it.
 No magic, no bullshit.

 ## Installation